 - Company MyTax.

-When using your Suomi.fi authorisation, log in to the e-service with your personal e-bank codes, a mobile certificate or a certificate card.
-The mobile certificate or certificate card can also be provided to you by an organisation.
+When using your Suomi.fi authorisation, log in to e-services with your personal e-bank codes, a mobile certificate or a certificate card.